heig-mdt-gio1/material/subjects/basic-principles/README.md

 ### ...to a certain extent

-- Do not refrain yourself from **using language specific features** by fear of others not being able to understand them: if people don't know them, they will **learn** the first time they encounter them, and understand them thereafter.
+- **Do use language-specific features**.
+If people don't understand because they don't know them, they will **learn** the first time they encounter them, and understand them thereafter.

-- Also **don't sacrifice performance** over readability.
+- **Don't sacrifice performance** over readability.
 You can write performant code while still being comprehensible for programmer with general knowledge of the used language.

-- At the very least, if you think a bunch of lines you wrote are necessary to your application, but could be a little be to complicated for your fellow developpers, **explain them by commenting them!**
+- **Explain your code** in comments, when you can't make it simpler, and are worried about its readability.

 ### Take a step back

-In general, to apply this K.I.S.S. principle, you should as often as possible **take a step back** on what you just wrote or designed and ask yourself if all of this **could not be simplified**, stripped down to its basics without sacrifices for the feature.
+In general, K.I.S.S. is about **taking a step back** on what you just did, and ask yourself if all of this **could not be simplified**, stripped down to its basics without sacrifices for the feature.

-> Taking the time to **think about the design** of your application code and structure will help you in the long run, when debugging, maintening or adding features to it.
+> That's a general advice ; **taking time to think about the design** of your code will help with debugging, maintaining, and adding features.

 - Isn't there a **library** out there that already does what I'm trying to implement? _(the less code you type, the less issue you'll create)_
 - Doesn't the language I use offer some **native behavior** for what I'm trying to do? _(don't reinvent the wheel)_
 - Do I really need **all those classes/functions** in my code? _(too much of them will make your application harder to grasp)_

 And if you find yourself changing or modifying your code, **don't hesitate to delete unused code**.

-With source control tools like Git, you'll be able to **come back to it** if needed, and it will not **bloat** your code base _(other won't ask themselves when it's used or what it does)_.
+It's never lost, with source control like Git.

 ## Y.A.G.N.I.

-The third principle to keep in minde is Y.A.G.N.I., which stands for
+The third principle to keep in mind is Y.A.G.N.I., which stands for

 [**Y**ou **A**ren't **G**onna **N**eed **I**t][y.a.g.n.i.]

-The basis of this principle states that **you should not implement features and functionnality based on their assumed usefullness in the future, but because they are necessary at the time**.
+The basis of this principle states that **you should not implement features and functionnality based on their assumed usefulness in the future, but because they are necessary right now**.

-You still should **design** your code so that it **could** easily be **extended or enhanced** in the future ; by properly using functions, classes, interfaces, and other mechanisms provided by the language you're using _(remember to still K.I.S.S., though)_.
+You should still **design** your code to make it **easily extendable** in the future (using functions, classes, interfaces, etc), but never code **more than you need right now**, even if you feel like it will be useful in the future.

-But you should **not actually code more** than what you need at present, even if you're 100% sure that this will come in handy in a not-so-distant future.
+Another less direct benefit is that you can **focus on the current feature** you're implementing, and not be distracted by the **future**.

 ### You can not predicte the future

-Let's suppose that **you did develop an feature** that is not a current requirement, but you're sure it will soon be.
+Let's suppose that **you did develop a feature** that is not a current requirement, but you're sure it will soon be.

-- It might happen that the feature you foresaw actually needs to be implemented.
-It will **probably not** have the exact same requirements you **thought it would**, and you have to modify the code you previously wrote to match the actual requirements of the feature.

-  If you're lucky, it will only be minor changes ; more often than not, it will be **a complete refactoring**.
-The time you took in the past to implement the feature has been wasted.
+- Maybe you're right.
+But that feature will **probably not** have the exact same requirements you **thought it would**, and you'll have to modify the code.
+If you're lucky, those will be minor changes, but more often than not, it will be a **complete refactoring**, and the time you took in the past to implement the feature will have been wasted.

-- It might also happen that **the code you wrote is never ever used**... you'll then have a code base with unused code.
+- Maybe you're wrong: **the code you wrote was never needed**... you'll then have a code base with unused code, making it more difficult to understand.
 You'll probably forget that it's not used and keep maintaining, optimizing and/or testing it.

 ## S.R.P.